zhaoda/leo.github.io/me.md

 {% include social.liquid %}

 Oh, didn't see you there!
-Looks like you figured out how to access this page, time to give you what you want!
+Looks like you figured out how to access this page — time to give you what you want!

 Okay, then let's start right over!
 If you haven't noticed it already by reading my essays, I'm a web developer.
 And by this, I don't mean a trained one.
 The stuff I learned on this topic until now didn't come from a scholastic career.